-- 1. Set the Dyna-Clutch lever to the STOP position, shut off the engine, wait for all moving parts to stop, and shut off the engine. - 2.
+- 1. Set the Dyna-Clutch lever to the Stop position, stop the engine, wait for all moving parts to stop, and turn off the engine switch. - 2.
 Brush dirt and debris away from the air cleaner and engine openings.

 Folding and Unfolding the Handle